meeramenon07/100-days-of-code/log.md

 Catch Missing Open and Closing Parenthesis After a Function Call Catch Arguments Passed in the Wrong Order When Calling a Function Catch Off By One Errors When Using Indexing

+Day 29, April 29, 2019
+Today's progress: Completed the debugging lessons and started the Basic Data Structure lessons Covered the following topics today:
+Use Caution When Reinitializing Variables Inside a Loop Prevent Infinite Loops with a Valid Terminal Condition Introduction to the Basic Data Structure Challenges Use an Array to Store a Collection of Data
+Access an Array's Contents Using Bracket Notation
+Add Items to an Array with push() and unshift()
+Remove Items from an Array with pop() and shift() Remove Items Using splice()